If you enjoy the arts, you’ll LOVE exploring Ontario culture. Here's a handy, quick introduction to the "Must-Sees".

 The Art Gallery of Ontario, the Royal Ontario Museum and the Art Gallery of Hamilton also have great collections of international art, both historic and contemporary.

-Canadian First Nations art is famous around the world, and if you're looking specifically for Aboriginal art, I've written two articles about this topic.
-Start with Aboriginal Art in Ontario Museums.
+Canadian First Nations art is famous around the world, and if you're looking specifically for Aboriginal art, see Aboriginal Art in Ontario Museums.

-For history museums, check out my two-page story on Ontario History Museums.
+For history museums, check out Ontario History Museums.

 Don’t you love watching artists at work?
 It’s fun and inspiring, and you can learn so much about how art and crafts are made.